Some may think backpacking is backpacking is backpacking. But Scotland always has rain which makes it different.

 My pack when loaded for a trip with 4 days of food and a litre of water weighs around 15 kilos.
 I've looked with envy at those who manage with 12kg or even less.
 At first, after each trip I made a list of what do to take weight out of my pack.

 But finally I have seen the light.
 Shaving 2kg off my 15kg pack seemed significant - a saving of 15%!
-But actually I drag between 95 and 100 kilos up the hill and so the 2kg saving makes my total burden only 2% lighter!
+But actually, including my body weight, I drag between 95 and 100 kilos up the hill and so the 2kg saving makes my total burden only 2% lighter!

 How much to carry then?
 The load must be comfortable on your back: this is the key.
 A big contributor is the pack design - a wide padded hipbelt with adjusters for the hips and waist is important.